It was a Robert Samuelson piece in the Washington Post, May 15th.

 That's not a winning conservative or Republican issue.

-That's a rhino republican issue, cap and trade.
+That's a rhino-Republican issue, cap and trade.

-You know, Palency has done many, many a culpas on his mistake of cap and trade.
+Palenti has done many mea culpas on his mistake of cap and trade in that first Republican debate in South Carolina.

-He spent a lot of time in me.
+He spent a lot of time.

 We all make mistakes.